 It is no surprise that Sr. Joan Burke speaks of the globe as “my village.”
-Where she has been and what she has done in 50 years in Notre Dame is quite incredible.
+She has worked in different parts of Africa (Democratic Republic of Congo, Nigeria, and Kenya) for most of her 56 years as an SND.
+Where she has been and what she has done is quite incredible.

 It all began in a very Catholic family in Millbrae where Joan was the youngest of four daughters.
 From her early years she felt affinity with the story of St. Julie Billiart and Francoise Blin de Bourdon, the SND co-foundresses, and their experience of founding the congregation in France and Belgium during the French Revolution.
 This stayed with her even throughout her student days at Mercy High School, Burlingame.
 She always speaks with appreciation for her four years there.
 After graduation from College of Notre Dame (now Notre Dame de Namur University) she taught high school in Alameda and Belmont.
 She also gained a degree in library science from University of California, Berkeley.